buttonsrtoys/registrar/README.md

 ## Single Services

-Single services are those services where you only need one and need to locate them from anywhere in the widget tree.
+Single services are those single instances that need to located from anywhere in the widget tree.

 To add a single service to the registry, give a builder to a Registrar widget and add it to the widget tree: